ProtoconNet/protocon-general-doc/docs/start/config.rst

 | ``genesis-operation`` is a setting for the genesis operation that is executed when the network is initialized.
 | ``genesis-operation`` contains the contents of the block that is initially created.

-| In the currency model, information on the main currency and genesis account must be set.
+| For example, in the currency model, information on the main currency and genesis account must be set.

 | It registers the information about,